With gas prices always fluctuating, you might be one of many people considering a more stable solution – an electric car.

-Make sure you give them advanced notice for the installation, as there may be permits to obtain to complete the work.
+Make sure you give them advance notice for the installation, as there may be permits to obtain to complete the work.
 Also, an inspection will be needed when the work is completed.

 Preparing (or pampering) your garage for your new electric car

 Next, consider climate control in your garage.
 Electric car batteries do not handle fluctuating weather well, and while storing your car in the garage will help tremendously, you can do even better.